mmomtchev/swig-napi-example-project/README.md

 Then, it should be possible to step into the WASM code, showing the C/C++ source files instead of the WASM disassembly.

 Also be sure to read https://developer.chrome.com/docs/devtools/wasm/.

-# Integration with other build systems

-`gyp` is a notoriously opinionated build system that is very difficult to integrate.
-You should check [`magickwand.js`](https://github.com/mmomtchev/magickwand.js) for an example that includes integration with `conan` for the dependencies, Autotools for ImageMagick on Linux/macOS and a custom full self-contained build on Windows.
-All of these use expansion of dummy `gyp` variables to launch external commands.

-Alas, at the moment, there are no other mature options for building Node.js addons. `node-gyp` includes logic that downloads the original compilation settings for the Node.js executable on the target platform in `gyp` format and uses these to build a compatible ABI.
-Because of this, it is very difficult to replace.

-You can check the [`meson`](https://github.com/mmomtchev/swig-napi-example-project/tree/meson) branch for a `node-gyp`-free build that is based on [`meson`](https://mesonbuild.com/), [`conan`](https://conan.io/) and [`xpack`](https://xpack.github.io/) and adds a number of features, including support for all `conan` libraries - with both the native and WASM builds - and the option of completely self-contained builds that do not require a C++ development environment on the target host - including Windows.
-I am planning to transform this build into a tool.